barbazul/1kfa/mod_guide_player.md

 ![Illustration of your Deckahedron](images/component_layout.png){ width=2.5inch }

-Look at the attribute on your character sheet -- what suit is it, Anvil, Blade, Crown, or Dragon?
-Take the top card and flip it face up.
+Take the top card of your Deckahedron and flip it face up.
+Next, find the suit (Anvil, Blades, Crown, or Dragon) of the chosen attribute on your character sheet.

 ![Illustration of flipping a card](images/component_flip.png){ width=2.5inch }

+On the face side of the Deckahedron card, find that suit symbol.
-The top of the flipped card shows ✗ or ✔s.
+The result of the move is the ✗ or ✔ symbols next to that suit.
-These tell you the result of the move.
 When you flip, keep in mind that the GM may need to read the result.
 Being consistent with how you orient the card will help simplify the GM's bookkeeping and keep up the pace of the game.

 ![Illustration of reading a card](images/component_read.png){ width=2.5inch }

-Finally, find the move card named by the GM and read its instructions.
+Finally, read the instructions on your move card.
-It tells you how the GM should interpret the ✗s and ✔s.
+It tells you and the GM how to interpret the ✗s and ✔s.

-Afterward, any card used during a flip goes face-up in a *discard pile*.
-Later, you will start another pile of cards called an *Exhaustion pile*.
-Keep them separate.

-Note: some move cards give you or the GM a choice between several options.
-If one of the options is impossible (fictionally or mechanically), it may not be chosen.
-Choose one of the other options instead.

 ## For example,